 When you get a physical illness like a cold, you may experience symptoms such as a sore throat and blocked nose.
 These signs tell you that something is wrong so you can take medication, or rest in bed for a few days.
 When it comes to our emotional well-being the signs aren't always so obvious.
 They are often hidden or mistaken for other things.

 One thing to remember is that there is no set list when it comes to the signs and symptoms of mental health problems.
-Each condition varies and of course each individual is different, too.
+Each condition varies and, of course, each individual is different, too.
 If you think you might have an issue with your emotional well-being, you should visit your GP.